-English First Peoples Literary Studies 11 MELSL11
+English First Peoples Literary Studies & Spoken Language 11 MELSL11

-English First Peoples 11 Literary Studies is the study of First Peoples literature and oral tradition.
-Students will use writing processes to plan, develop, and create engaging and meaningful texts for a variety of purposes and audiences.
-Within a supportive community, students will work individually and collaboratively to explore written literature and create powerful, purposeful written compositions.
+English First Peoples 11 Literary Studies and Spoken Language is the study of First Peoples literature and oral tradition.
+While the course will focus on oral self-expression and communication in a variety of contexts, students will use writing processes to plan, develop, and create engaging and meaningful texts for a variety of purposes and audiences.
+Within a supportive community, students will work individually and collaboratively to explore oral and written literature and create powerful, purposeful oral and written compositions.
 Students will think critically and creatively as they continue to explore, extend, and strengthen their own repertoire of expression.
 As we collectively honour the First Peoples Principles of Learning, students will be asked to engage meaningfully with their identity, communities, and connection to place.
 There will be regular opportunities for discussion, collaboration, and self-reflection.
 Due to the nature of English Language Arts courses, students will encounter texts that address the full spectrum of lived experiences.
 As well as assertion of joy, humour, and resilience, this course will address emotionally challenging topics.
 Topics explored will include diverse views on gender roles, racism, misogyny, discrimination, power, societal structure, sexuality, sexual orientation, and gender identity as these are all aspects of our lived realities.